 |Napier||Book Accommodation||What to See & Do|

 One of the many appealing points of the nation's capital city is its compact CBD - you can walk from one side to the other in 20 minutes.
 It's the home of amazing art, food, coffee and the Museum of New Zealand Te Papa Tongarewa.
 The waterfront is lined with parks and historic buildings but if shopping is what you're after, then be sure to poke your nose into some of the many boutique and designer stores.

 Wellington: Museum of New Zealand Te Papa Tongarewa

 Wellington: Zealandia - New Zealand's ultimate nature experience

 Mangatainoka: Tui Brewery

 The iconic Cable Car is well worth the short but steep journey to the top entrance of the Wellington Botanic Gardens, where you will be rewarded with panoramic views of the harbour.

 Most Martinborough vineyards are within walking distance of the town, though you can hire a bike or do a tour in a horse-drawn carriage.

-Held every Saturday morning from 8am-12noon at the Solway Showgrounds, the Wairarapa Farmers Market offers a wide range of seasonal local produce.
-The markets are under cover, with music and entertainment.
-The markets are a great way to live like a local.
+Held every Saturday morning from 8am-12noon at the Solway Showgrounds, the Wairarapa Farmers' Market offers a wide range of seasonal local produce.
+The markets are under cover, with music and entertainment and are a great way to mingle with the locals.